jordansissel/logstash/docs/configuration.md

 ### <a name="boolean"></a>Boolean

 A boolean must be either true or false.
+Quoted or unquoted doesn't matter.

 Examples:

     debug => true
+    enabled => false

 ### <a name="string"></a>String